Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

-Figure~\ref{fig:all} presents the MAE of $\widetilde{R_D}$ for two training scenarios: (a) the baseline set used in Section~\ref{arb}, and (b) an augmented set that includes one representative sinusoidal flow each from the intermittent laminar--turbulent transitional and relaminarizing regimes in the training data.
+Figure~\ref{fig:all} presents the $\mathrm{MAE}(\widetilde{R_D})$ for two training scenarios: (a) the baseline set used in Section~\ref{arb}, and (b) an augmented set that includes one representative sinusoidal flow each from the intermittent laminar--turbulent transitional and relaminarizing regimes in the training data.
 In this comparative analysis, the total volume of training data was increased fivefold to 84,000 snapshots compared to the previous section.
 Specifically, the requirement of large snapshots stems from maintaining sufficient training data density across all six training pulsations, including relaminarization and intermittent transition.
 As demonstrated by the analysis in Fig.~\ref{fig:data_amount}, a minimum threshold of approximately 10,000 snapshots per flow is essential to adequately capture the essential spatio-temporal dynamics and stabilize the model.
 While similar flow regimes allow for feature sharing and reduced effective density, the inclusion of qualitatively distinct flows requires this minimum density to be strictly maintained for each realization, leading to the selection of 84,000 snapshots.
 The test was performed on 36 arbitrary non-sinusoidal pulsating flow cases, covering drag reduction rates ranging from $R_D = -1\%$ to $86\%$ shown in Fig.~\ref{fig:map_arb}.
 For these test data, the temporal evolution was predicted for the range $0 < t^* < 70$ across four $r$-$z$ cross-sections.
 The results indicate that the model fails to predict intermittent transitional and relaminarizing flows if they are excluded from the training process.
 On the other hand, once these regimes are incorporated into the training data, the model successfully predicts these qualitatively different flow fields.
-Quantitatively, it achieves a reasonable accuracy with an MAE of $\widetilde{R_D}$ of $9.2$ for the instantaneous flow field.
-Similarly, the MAE for the time-averaged $\overline{R_D}$ stands at 9.1.
-It is noteworthy that although the mean MAE showed no significant difference between (a) and (b), the prediction error for the relaminarization case located in the upper-right region was substantially reduced, with the MAE dropping from $78$ in (a) to $5.6$ in (b).
-Consequently, the inclusion of these distinct flow regimes in the training data is essential for accurate prediction.
-Based on the comprehensive results presented in this paper, we conclude that the proposed model is capable of predicting the drag reduction rate with sufficient accuracy across a wide variety of conditions, encompassing diverse waveform shapes, intermittent transition behaviors, and relaminarization phenomena.
+Quantitatively, it achieves a reasonable accuracy with $\widehat{\mathrm{MAE}(\widetilde{R_D})}$ of $9.2$ for the instantaneous flow field.
+Similarly, the $\widehat{\mathrm{MAE}(\overline{R_D})}$ stands at 9.1.
+It is noteworthy that although the $\widehat{\mathrm{MAE}(\widetilde{R_D})}$ showed no significant difference between (a) and (b), the prediction error for the relaminarization case located in the upper-right region was substantially reduced, with the MAE dropping from $78$ in (a) to $5.6$ in (b).
+However, focusing only on the turbulent regime in Fig.~\ref{fig:all}, (b) shows an overall increase in the MAE compared with (a).
+This suggests that adding intermittent transitional and relaminarizing regimes to the training data also affected the prediction in the turbulent regime, causing the model to shift toward more laminar-like predictions.
+More specifically, the bulk velocity tends to be overpredicted, whereas the wall shear stress tends to be underpredicted.
+In particular, the increase in MAE is pronounced in the lower-right region, corresponding to large $T^*$ and small $A^*$.
+This is becasuse this regime is originally closer to steady flow and is characterized by a relatively small drag-reduction effect.
+Overall, from the viewpoint of enabling accurate prediction across qualitatively different flow behaviors, the inclusion of these distinct flow regimes in the training data is essential for accurate prediction.